rblades/dhworkbook_master/docs/supporting materials/regexex.md

 **Discussion**

 To turn this text file into a spreadsheet, we'll want to separate it out into one column for sender, one for recipient, and one for date, each separated by a single comma.
 Notice that most lines have extraneous page numbers attached to them; we can get rid of those with regular expressions.
 There's also usually a comma separating the month-date and the year, which we'll get rid of as well.
-In the end, the first line should go from looking like:
+In the end, the first line should go from looking like the following:

         ~Sam Houston to J. Pinckney Henderson, December 31, 1836 51

-to
+to looking like the following:

         Sam Houston, J. Pinckney Henderson, December 31 1836